Kayeeec/DiagramExtractor/README.md

 ### Problems with Batik dependency

-If there is a problem with Batik dependencies during build, just remove the last `batik-all` dependency from `pom.xml`, reload Maven and then add the dependency and reload Maven again.
+If there is a problem with Batik dependencies during build, just remove the last `batik-all` dependency from `pom.xml`, reload Maven and then return the dependency and reload Maven again.

 ```
 <dependency>